 Greensmith “I’m dedicating this win to one man who deserves it as much as me.
 We did this together”

 And so the event moved south to Monte Carlo and headed into the final day of the 87th Rallye Automobile de Monte Carlo, the first round of the 2019 FIA World Rally Championships.
-Sunday’s route to the north of this world famous harbor featured legendary locations such as the Col De Turini and the iconic series of hairpin bends on the Col De Braus stage.
+Sunday’s route to the north of this world-famous harbour featured legendary locations such as the Col De Turini and the iconic series of hairpin bends on the Col De Braus stage.
 The stage was set with four stages to be tackled before the winners could be crowned, who was going to take the first win of 2019?

-Ott Tanak continued his stage winning ways, adding to his clean sweep on the previous day he started off with the stage win for the first run over the Col De Turini and followed that up with another on SS14 La Cabanette – Col de Braus, his sixth consecutive stage win, leap frogging teammate Latvala and Monte veteran Loeb for the third spot.
+Ott Tanak continued his stage winning ways, adding to his clean sweep on the previous day he started off with the stage win for the first run over the Col De Turini and followed that up with another on SS14 La Cabanette – Col de Braus, his sixth consecutive stage win, leapfrogging teammate Latvala and Monte veteran Loeb for the third spot.

 Neuville set about hunting down Ogier and once the first two stages were done, he wasn’t really any closer.
 But on SS15 he made his move on Ogier; slashing the gap to just +0.4 seconds heading into the power stage and his final chance to take the win from him.

-The stage was set for the closest end to a WRC event ever, everyone thought that the Power Stage in Sardinia last year was close being 0.7 seconds between the pair but that was nothing to what was happening and right here and now, could Neuville snatch it like he did in the dust of Sardinia?
+The stage was set for the closest end to a WRC event ever, everyone thought that the Power Stage in Sardinia last year was close being 0.7 seconds between the pair but that was nothing to what was happening and right here and now, could Neuville snatch it as he did in the dust of Sardinia?

 Toyota’s Kris Meek set the benchmark and walked away with the maximum Power Stage points but everyone was glued to the timing screens as both Neuville and Ogier gave it their all.
 Ogier although having a throttle sensor problem had done it, his sixth Monte win and the closest finish in the history of this iconic event.
 This victory marked the 100th World Rally event win for Citroen and was a truly magical way for Ogier to start this chapter of his career with the French team.